jwilsson/spotify-web-api-php/docs/examples/access-token-with-pkce-flow.md

         'playlist-read-private',
         'user-read-private',
     ],
+    'state' => $state,
 ];

 header('Location: ' . $session->getAuthorizeUrl($options));
 die();
 ```

+__Note:__ The `state` parameter is optional but highly recommended to prevent CSRF attacks.
+The value will need to be stored between requests and verfied when the user is redirected back to your application from Spotify.

 To read more about scopes, see [Working with Scopes](/docs/examples/working-with-scopes.md).
 To see all of the available options for `getAuthorizeUrl()`, refer to the [method reference](/docs/method-reference/Session.md#getauthorizeurl).